tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

 https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/shawntmeyer/WVD/tree/master/Image-Build/Customizations

-For additional documentation about the script (e.g. parameters, functions, etc.), refer to the comments in **Prepare-WVDImage.ps1**.
+For additional documentation about the script (e.g., parameters, functions, etc.), refer to the comments in **Prepare-WVDImage.ps1**.

 For troubleshooting script execution, refer to the following log directory on the target machine: **C:\\Windows\\Logs\\ImagePrep**.